StivenDeng/Lighting/README.md

 # Lighting
-we are to find something beautiful around the world
+We are to find something beautiful around the world Share things and grow tSogether,for our passion and what we called habit !